SachinBasyal118/sachin-demo/README.md

 # sachin-demo
-This is my first git reposatorty
+This is my first git repository